nest/nest-simulator/doc/installation/linux_install.rst

    source </install/path/>bin/nest_vars.sh

-You may want to include this line in your ``.bashrc`` file, so that the environment variables are set automatically.
+You may want to include this line in your ``.bashrc`` file, so that the environment variables are set automatically whenever you open a new terminal.

 The following variables are set in ``nest_vars.sh``: